Work permit application in kenya

 A Class D Work Permit in Kenya, also known as a Work Visa, is issued to foreign nationals who wish to work and reside in Kenya.
 It may be granted to individuals with a specific employment offer, or to companies and organizations seeking to employ foreign nationals for specialized roles.

-1. Application processing fee Kes 20,000
+1. Application processing fee: KES 20,000 (non-refundable)

-2. Permit issuance fee Kes 500,000 per year
+2. Permit issuance fee: KES 500,000 per year (payable after approval)

 To apply for a Class D Work Permit, you will need the following.